vincentlp/UpgradeChallenge/README.md

   - updateReservation _(modify the dates of your reservation)_
   - cancelReservation _(cancel your reservation)_

-**NB: the notion of campsite is unique.
+**NB: The notion of campsite is unique.
-There is a skeleton of Campsite Controller in order to manage different campsites in the future.
+There is a skeleton of Campsite Controller in order to manage multiple campsites in the future.
-But today, the campsite namespace is not implemented yet.**
+As of today, the campsite namespace is not implemented yet.**

 ### Availability:

 In a real world, this is mostly the most used feature.
-Users will need to retrieve the availabilities in real time (or at least the most fresh as possible) and they will massively hit this endpoint.
+Users will need to retrieve the availabilities in real time (or at least the freshest as possible) and they will massively hit this endpoint.

-To be able to return the availabilities as fast as possible, the data is encapsulated in a **[cache](src/main/java/test/upgrade/vincent/availabilities/CacheableAvailability.java)** (faster for the user, less computation for the backend)
+To be able to return the availabilities as fast as possible, the data is encapsulated in a **[cache](src/main/java/test/upgrade/vincent/availabilities/CacheableAvailability.java)** (faster for the user, less computation for the backend).

 **NB: The cache does not auto-refresh itself.
 It could be great to implement something to clean expired data.**